 I’ve been trying to figure out how to decorate the massive planter on our front porch for Christmas for a while now.
-We can’t move the planter because it weighs a ton on its own and we filled it with rocks and dirt so it’s at least 400 pounds.
+We can’t move the planter because it weighs a ton on its own and we filled it with rocks and dirt so it’s at least 300 pounds.
 So I had to come up with a way to use it in our outside Christmas decor.
+Enter the tomato cage Christmas tree.

 |1 tomato cage, 1 strand of 100 lights*, 3 strands of 9 foot garland*, zip ties|